-A) 1-2: The Divine WORD was with God eternally.
+A) 1-2: The Divine LOGOS was with God eternally.

-B) 3: All things came into being through it/him (the Word).
+B) 3: All things came into being through him (the Logos).

 C) 4-5: In him was life and light, which darkness did not overcome.